In conversation with More

 Gregory: More, I apologize—

-Enough: But worries about scarcity in the future will be put to rest soon.
+Enough: But worries about future scarcity will soon be a distant memory.
 Abundance for all is just around the corner.
-The line between hell and heaven will be crushed into smithereens for the betterment of everyone both here and in a galaxy far, far away with the development of the most just, creative, and intellectual beings tethering humanity’s veins to God’s jugular.
+The line between hell and heaven will be crushed into smithereens for the betterment of everyone—both here and in a galaxy far, far away—with the rise of the most just, creative, and intellectual beings, tethering humanity’s veins to God’s jugular.

 Gregory: I appreciate the subtlety.